Stannp/stannp-php/README.md

 require  'YOUR/PROJECT/ROOT/vendor/autoload.php';
 ```
 The API key must either be passed as a parameter at the instantiation of the object or set as a constant within your application.
 This will not work without a valid API key

-You can find your api key at the bottom of your [Stannp settings page](https://dash.stannp.com/settings).

 #### Example:
 ```php
 define("STANNP_API_KEY", "API_KEY_HERE");
 or
 $user = new User("API_KEY_HERE");
 ```
+You can find your api key at the bottom of your [Stannp settings page](https://dash.stannp.com/settings).

 ## Usage
-As with the API the SDK is broken down into the separate components a complete list of these classes are:
+As with the API the SDK is broken down into the separate components.
+A complete list of these classes are:

 ```php
 use Stannp\API\Campaigns;